Azure/azure-sdk/docs/android/design.md

 Client libraries may support providing credential data via a connection string __ONLY IF__ the service provides a connection string to users via the portal or other tooling.
 Connection strings are generally good for getting started as they are easily integrated into an application by copy/paste from the portal.
 However, connection strings are considered a lesser form of authentication because the credentials cannot be rotated within a running process.

-{% include requirement/MAY id="android-auth-connection-strings"%} provide a service client initializer that accepts a connection string if appropriate.
+{% include requirement/MAY id="android-auth-connection-strings" %} provide a service client initializer that accepts a connection string if appropriate.
 The connection string must be provided as the first parameter to the initializer and must be named `connectionString`.
 When supporting connection strings, the documentation must include a warning that building credentials such as connection strings into a consumer-facing application is inherently insecure.

 {% include requirement/MUSTNOT id="android-auth-connection-strings-only" %} support initializing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).